k-Mutual Visibility in Graphs: Conclusion

 \section{Conclusion}

-We have proposed mutual $k$-visibility as a flexible extension of mutual visibility in graphs, allowing a bounded number of internal obstructions along shortest paths.
-This relaxation captures intermediate visibility behavior between strict mutual visibility and unrestricted connectivity.
-Fundamental properties of the mutual $k$-visibility number were established, together with general bounds expressed in terms of standard graph invariants.
-The analysis of convex graphs, classical graph families, and block graphs illustrates how structural features influence mutual $k$-visibility.
-We develop a polynomial-time algorithm, MkV, that decides whether a given vertex subset $S$ constitutes a mutual $k$-visibility set in a graph $G$.
-We introduce new variants of mutual $k$-visibility sets and develop the concept of a mutual $k$-visibility cover.
-In addition, we obtain nontrivial bounds for the mutual $k$-visibility covering number, thereby advancing the structural theory of visibility in graphs.
+We introduced $k$-mutual visibility as a natural generalization of mutual visibility in graphs by permitting a bounded number of internal vertices of the selected set to lie on shortest paths.
+This parameter provides a unified framework that interpolates between classical mutual visibility and unrestricted shortest-path connectivity.
+We established fundamental properties of the $k$-mutual visibility number, including general bounds in terms of graph parameters, and determined its exact value for several important graph classes.
+We also investigated the behavior of $k$-mutual visibility in convex graphs and block graphs, where a characterization in terms of $k$-admissible sets of the associated block-cut tree was obtained.
+From an algorithmic perspective, we presented a polynomial-time algorithm, \textsc{kMV}, for recognizing $k$-mutual visibility sets.
+We further introduced the \textsc{$k$-Mutual Visibility} decision problem, proved its NP-completeness, and proposed the notion of the $k$-mutual visibility covering number, establishing several general bounds and exact values for fundamental graph classes.

+The results presented here provide a foundation for the study of parameterized visibility in graphs.
+Several interesting problems remain open, including determining $\mu_k(G)$ for other graph classes, obtaining exact values under additional graph operations, and establishing sharper bounds in terms of structural graph parameters.